East quad on the Coe College campus

 Federal Direct Parent (PLUS) Loans

-The Federal Direct Parent PLUS Loan is available to parents of dependent undergraduate students to assist in covering direct and indirect costs not covered by the financial aid offer.
+The Federal Direct Parent PLUS Loan is available to parents of dependent undergraduate students to help cover direct and indirect costs not covered by other financial aid.

 Eligibility

-The student must meet federal and institutional eligibility requirements and file a Free Application for Federal Student Aid (FAFSA) in order for a parent to be eligible to borrow a PLUS loan.
+The student must meet federal and institutional eligibility requirements and file a Free Application for Federal Student Aid (FAFSA) for a parent to be eligible to borrow a PLUS loan.

 The parent must:

-Your debt-to-income ratio and employment status are not taken into consideration; however, adverse credit typically results in a PLUS loan denial.
-Additional information about the credit approval process including what is adverse credit, credit appeals and the use of an endorser is available online.
+Your debt-to-income ratio and employment status are not considered; however, adverse credit typically results in a PLUS loan denial.
+Additional information about the credit approval process, including adverse credit, credit appeals, and endorser use, is available online.

 If a parent is denied a PLUS loan and opts not to secure an endorser or appeal the credit decision, the student becomes eligible for increased unsubsidized federal Direct loan limits (add $4,000 for Freshmen and Sophomores; add $5,000 for Juniors and Seniors).
 Only one parent needs to apply and be denied a PLUS loan.
 However, if one parent is denied and the other parent applies and is approved for the loan, the student is not eligible for increased Unsubsidized Direct loan limits.